 - For inflamed mouth sores from cancer treatment (oral mucositis): Lozenges containing 2 billion colony-forming units of lactobacillus have been dissolved in the mouth every 2-3 hours up to 6 times daily during chemotherapy and continuing until one week after.

-- Inflammation of an artificial rectum surgically created in people with inflammatory bowel disease (pouchitis): A combination probiotic containing 900-1500 billion colony-forming units of lactobacillus, bifidobacterium, and streptococcus has been taken twice daily for up to one year.
-Another multi-species probiotic containing about 10 billion colony-forming units of lactobacillus and bifidobacterium has been taken daily for 9 months.
+- For a complication from surgery for ulcerative colitis (pouchitis): A combination probiotic containing 900-1500 billion colony-forming units of lactobacillus, bifidobacterium, and streptococcus has been taken twice daily for up to one year.
+Another probiotic containing about 10 billion colony-forming units of lactobacillus and bifidobacterium has been taken daily for 9 months.

-- For rheumatoid arthritis: 100 million colony-forming units of lactobacillus have been used daily for 8 weeks.
+- For rheumatoid arthritis (RA): 100 million colony-forming units of lactobacillus have been used daily for 8 weeks.

 - For traveler's diarrhea: 2 billion colony-forming units of lactobacillus has been used daily, starting 2 days before traveling and continuing until the end of the trip.